Postpartum Intimacy: What’s Safe After Giving Birth

 Supporting Your Partner’s Perspective

-The non-birthing partner also navigates changes when exploring what can you do sexually after giving birth, buddy.
-They may feel neglected, unsure how to approach intimacy, or worried about causing pain.
+The non-birthing partner also navigates changes.
+They may feel unsure how to approach intimacy or worried about causing pain.
 Encourage them to:

-• Listen without judgment to your needs and fears, as outlined in tips for communicating needs in a relationship.
+• Listen without judgment to your needs and fears, using tips for communicating needs in a relationship.

 • Share baby care to reduce your fatigue, boosting intimacy potential.